methsilusenavirathne/RenderCalc/README.md

 ## Credits

-RenderCalc was created by [Your Name](https://github.com/yourusername).
+RenderCalc was created by Lithika Senavirathne(https://github.com/methsilusenavirathne).
 If you have any questions, comments, or suggestions for new features, please feel free to contact me.

-## License

-RenderCalc is released under the [MIT License](https://opensource.org/licenses/MIT).
-See the LICENSE file for more details.